Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/ResetSuperAdmin.md

 ## Windows

-Windows users should complete the following steps to reset the SuperAdmin password in the Contrast application.
+Users on Windows should complete the following steps to reset the SuperAdmin password in the Contrast application.

 * Stop the Contrast Server service.
 * Launch a command prompt (`cmd.exe`) as an Administrator by right-clicking on **cmd.exe** and selecting **Run As Administrator**.